 Tailfin AeroPack Review: A premium, rigid seatpack

 Cass gives the premium-priced AeroPack – Tailfin’s cross between a racktop bag and a modern seatpack – a thorough thrashing.
 After a few months bouncing across the roughest trails he can find in the UK, here are his deep dive findings…

 When I first heard about Tailfin’s AeroPack, I have to admit that I wasn’t sure it was for me.
 A carbon-supported seatpack for bikepacking?
 And, that was before I even found out the price.
-Depending on my trips and how much I need to carry, I’ve always alternated between a Porcelain Rocket Mr Fusion, or a minimal steel rack and a traditional saddlebag.
+Depending on my trips and how much I need to carry, I’ve always alternated between a Porcelain Rocket Mr Fusion XL, or a minimal steel rack and a traditional saddlebag.
 Both systems have done me good, surviving multi-month trips around the world.

 But… as Tailfin is based in Bristol, where I live, the least I could do was find out more.
 Earlier in the year, I popped into the company’s office to gain a better understanding of the product and the team behind it.
 Much to my surprise, I came away completely intrigued.
 A month later, Tailfin set me up with a pre-production sample and some initial use, I returned extremely impressed.
 When I offered feedback, it was encouraging to note how receptive Tailfin’s owner, Nick Broadbent, proved to be – to both to the AeroPack as it stands and to future additions and accessories.
 Given the exhaustive list of options available – and the fact that Tailfin aims to caters to so many styles of bikes, component standards, and interests – it’s also clear that the company is in it for the long haul.